In this post, I’m going to attempt to answer the question, “What is Manifestation?”

 Remember, our current way of thinking and self talk keeps the old limiting belief alive, so we have to shift this thinking to form a new perspective.
 When we change our thoughts about the belief, it changes the interpretation and we start to believe in something new and more empowering.

-One of the best ways to become aware of your thoughts and uncover your false beliefs is to start a meditation practice.
+One of the best ways to become aware of your thoughts and uncover your false beliefs is to try a manifestation meditation.

 7. Manifestation Techniques That Work

-There are many techniques you can use for manifesting the life you want, but we’re all different and what might work well for me, might not well for you.
+There are many techniques to help you manifest your dream life, but what might work well for me, might not well for you.

 I recommend trying a few different techniques to see which ones you prefer.